Your bounce rate can be such a scary number, right?

 The table at the bottom of your screen should look like this.

-It will show you a breakdown of where all of your traffic is coming from and the associated bounce rates.
+It will show you a breakdown of where your traffic is coming from and the associated bounce rates.

-Take a look at the sources that have the highest bounce rates to see if there’s a trend.
+Take a look at the sources with the highest bounce rates to see if there’s a trend.

 Here’s an example where you can see that the paid advertising campaigns have a much higher bounce rate: